henryvincent96/PewDiePie-Doom-Countdown/README.md

 Just for fun, I've compiled a release of this program using PyInstaller.
 It only works with windows - although I've got it working on Linux through wine quite nicely.
 You can build it yourself using [pyinstaller](https://www.pyinstaller.org/).
 I've made a build task for VS Code, but if you just want the command I use, it's: `pyinstaller pewdiepieDownfall.pyw -F -w`.
 This creates an executable for your system in a folder called `dist`.

+## Known issues

+* If you start without an internet connection, the program crashes.